cloud-solutions/zend-sentry/README.md

 ZendSentry
 ===========

-A Zend Framework 2 module that lets you log to the Sentry service.
+A Zend Framework 2 module that lets you log exceptions, errors or whatever you wish to the Sentry service.

 ZendSentry is released under the New BSD License.

 The current version of ZendSentry is `0.1.2`.
 We consider it a good beta, we're using it in production.

+#Important Changes
+- 0.1.2: contains a critical dependency upgrade, the raven library used curl methods that are not yet available in many linux distributions.
+If you experience problems with curl, upgrade!

+#Introduction

-###What's Sentry?
+##What's Sentry?
 [Sentry](https://www.getsentry.com/welcome/) is an online service to which you can log anything including your exceptions and errors.
 Sentry creates nice reports in real time and aggregates your logged data for you.

-###What's ZendSentry
+##What's ZendSentry
 It is a module that builds the bridge between your Zend Framework 2 application and the Sentry service.
 It's extremely easy to setup and does a lot of things out-of-the-box.